mvgrimes/obsidian-todotxt-plugin/README.md

 ## How to Install by Hand

 1. Clone this repo.
-1. `yarn install` to install dependencies
+1. `pnpm install` to install dependencies
-1. `yarn run dev` to start compilation in watch mode.
+1. `pnpm run dev` to start compilation in watch mode.

 ## Manually Installing the Plugin